Design

 Sink Type

-• What finish did you choose for your appliances?
+• What finish did you choose for your appliances or for your hardware?
 A matching sink finish can bring a sense of cohesion to your home.

 Cooktop

-If we know your cooktop style, we can better assist you in your countertop choice.
+If we know your cooktop or range style, we can better assist you in your countertop choice.

 • Freestanding: This option requires us to cut the countertops, so the stove fits smoothly.
 We also carefully smooth the edges to avoid scratching your appliances when you move them in and out of place.